dusk-network/dusk-protocol/consensus/notation/README.md

 - $Latex$ is used for:
   - variables, with lowercase letters (e.g. a variable $v$)
   - simple objects, with uppercase letters (e.g. a committee $C$)
-  - consensus parameters, state variables, and object fields, with whole words, (e.g. the $Quorum$ parameter)
+  - consensus parameters, state variables, and object fields, with whole words, (e.g. the $Epoch$ parameter)
 - $\boldsymbol{Bold}$ is used for vectors (e.g. a bitset $\boldsymbol{bs}$)
 - $\mathcal{Calligrafic}$ is used for actors (e.g. a provisioner $\mathcal{P}$)
 - $\mathsf{Sans Serif}$ is used for structures (e.g. a block $\mathsf{B}$, or a $\mathsf{Candidate}$ message)
 - *Italic* is used for function names (e.g. the *Hash* function)

-Moreover, we will conventionally use the following symbols:
+Moreover, we will use the following symbols:
 - $pk$ and $sk$ are used to denote public and secret keys, respectively
 - $\sigma$ characters are used for signatures (e.g. a message signature $\sigma_{M}$)
 - $\eta$ characters are used for hash digests (e.g. a block hash $\eta_B$)